€ 22,00 (Euro) to this paypal address: [wcologarb at tlen.pl]

 I was struck with how different they sounded to all the other synths.
 They

-sounded muddy & screechy to me (and still can, if used in excess).
+sounded muddy & screechy (and still can, if used in excess).
 But once I tamed them, the synth blended perfectly with any

 Italo disco, Dominique Guiot or Nine Inch Nails song played in the background.
 I